-Kozmetsky Center hosts forum on Relgiion and Security in the Middle East
+Kozmetsky Center hosts forum on Religion and Security in the Middle East

 Dr. Volodymyr Dubovyk of Odessa National University offers an assessment of Ukrainian interests and the impact of external actors in influencing the conflict at the recent forum

 St. Edward’s students and visiting panelists participate in a video seminar on the Ukraine conflict with students at the Moscow State Institute of International Relations and Friedrich-Schiller University

 Kozmetsky Center Director Dr. Sharyl Cross participated in the session “Into the Fold or Out in the Cold?
 NATO Expansion and European Security after the Cold War” at the Woodrow Wilson International Center for Scholars, May 2014

 Enriching the intellectual life of St. Edward's University

 About Us: Learn more about the work of the Kozmetsky Center in engaging the world community and promoting enhanced understanding of critical global issues.
 Learn more about our mission and vision; See our program objectives; Meet our staff; Review our recent events.

 Upcoming 2015 Events: On February 23, 2015, the Kozmetsky Center will host the visit of Dr. Rafael Biermann Professor of International Relations and Director of the Department of Political Science at Friedrich Schiller University in Jena Germany.
 Dr. Biermann will deliver a lecture at St. Edward’s on the topic “Secessions & International Order.”
 He will also be meeting with campus administrators & faculty to discuss academic partnerships opportunities in Germany.